mhudek/MD_utilities/Potential/README.md

 $$\Delta(z)=\frac{z}{L}\psi_{cl}(L)$$

-Both soultions should give same result, provided good enough sampling and $\pm$ some constant C
+Both soultions should give same result for symmetrical membranes and materials centered at 0, provided good enough sampling and $\pm$ some constant C
+Do not use PBC solution for asymetrical membranes

 Another relevant paper: https://doi.org/10.1039/C8NR00776D

+## Guoy-Chapman

+Electric double layer (EDL) is a well-known phenomenon occurring at the interface of a charged surface with a liquid containing ions.
+The ions form a layer at the surface of the charged surface to screen the charges.

+For liquids contatining ions

+$$\rho(z)=F\sum_j ~ z_j c_j(x)$$

 Boltzman
 Fundementals of Interface and Colloid Science, Volume II: Solid-Liquid Interfaces, J Lykema